nicodmf/PhpUrlScanner/README.md

-A set of class which create a command line utility which scans a entire site, a sub folder of a site or set of given url.
+A set of class which create a command line utility which scans a entire site, a sub folder of a site or set of given urls.
+The library is design to be simple and speed.
+Analysed of silex take by example 4 seconds for 150 urls (68 crawled resources and 82 curled links).

 Use
 ---